SylviaOne/Repo-hub/README.md

-## Why is Peter Pan always flying?
-Because he Neverlands.
+## What don't watermelons get married?
+Because they cantaloupe.